 - Affiliated housing is limited to direct leases with University Park Apartments only or by being assigned via a block-lease through UC Housing to an off-campus housing facility.

 - Room awards are limited to the traditional, double occupancy room rate.

 - Out-of-State Awards: Awards and funds designated as out-of-state are only applicable if the student is charged full non-Ohio resident fees not otherwise scholarshipped.
-Partial out-of-state fees (i.e., metro or tuition remission surcharges) may not be covered based on the terms of the scholarship.
+Partial out-of-state fees (i.e., metro, distance learning, or tuition remission surcharges) may not be covered based on the terms of the scholarship.

-- Special Out-of-State scholarships (such as UC National Outreach Award) can be applied only to full out-of state expenses.
+- Special Out-of-State scholarships (such as UC National Outreach Award and UC International Outreach Award) can be applied only to full non-Ohio resident fees.